tddg/cs475-fall21/lab3.md

 ## Introduction

-In this lab you will build a fault-tolerant key/value storage service using your Raft library from [lab 2](https://tddg.github.io/cs475-fall21/lab2.html).
+In this lab you will build a fault-tolerant key/value storage service using your Raft library from [Lab 2](https://tddg.github.io/cs475-fall21/lab2.html).
 You key/value service will be a replicated state machine, consisting of several key/value servers that use Raft to maintain replication.
 Your